josmaf/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2.png)

-Calculate and report the mean and median total number of steps taken per day:
+The mean and median total number of steps taken per day are:

 ```r